 Swine are highly sensitive to the unpalatable flavours that comes with many raw materials, minerals and medication used in feed.
 Flavouring has been used in swine production for over 150 years to ensure palatability, intake and performance during periods of stress, weaning and transition of diets.

 There are many infectious pathogens, particularly E. coli, Salmonella and Clostridium that are directly related to gut health conditions and diseases, and often result in wet litter, drops in performance and increased mortality.

 E. coli is widely associated with Colibacillosis or diarrhea in pigs, particularly during the growing and weaning period.
 E.coli induced Colibacillosis causes low growth rate and high mortality in swine globally and gut health management is key to its control.

 Underdevelopment of the intestinal tract is often a result of stress or poor nutrition.
 If villi growth is compromised and the immune system underdeveloped, producers will see significant reductions in performance and slow growth rates.

-Intestinal inflammation can occur from infection, poor nutrition or environmental stress and impairs the bird’s ability to absorb nutrients and achieve its genetic potential.
+Intestinal inflammation can occur from infection, poor nutrition or environmental stress and impairs the animal’s ability to absorb nutrients and achieve its genetic potential.
 The lining of the intestine can also become compromised and cause conditions such as leaky gut.

 ENVIRONMENT AND WELFARE

 Optimal water quality is of the highest importance for the health, welfare and production of pig.
 Hard water and bacterial contamination can greatly reduce the performance of swine and increase water excretion, causing litter problems and disease.

 Post weaning diarrhea